-Town Branch Greenway will be completed by 2020.
+Town Branch Trail will be completed by 2021.
 The schedule for Town Branch Park will be determined during upcoming private fundraising feasibility work in conjunction with the Lexington Center Corporation and based on private fundraising.

 Town Branch Commons will incorporate green infrastructure and stormwater education throughout downtown.
 Through the addition of bioswales, stormwater-capturing green streets, permeable paving, and educational signage along its downtown corridor, Lexington can improve water quality and quality of life from the inside out.

-The City of Lexington will be procuring design and construction contractors for the Town Branch Greenway component of the project.
+The City of Lexington will be procuring design and construction contractors for the Town Branch Trail component of the project.